Are hippies just people?

 The aircraft had refuelled in Calgary, he said, and the flight had only taken 15 or 20 minutes so there was a lot of fuel to burn.
 “All I could see was flame and smoke” when he got outside the aircraft.
 The orange flash he saw sounded like a subdued explosion: “it just went whoomp!
 It just ripped through the plane, but I didn’t feel anything.
 Even my hair wasn’t burned.”

-He said the aircrft must have slammed into the ground near the end of the runway “at least 150 miles per hour.”
+He said the aircraft must have slammed into the ground near the end of the runway “at least 150 miles per hour.”
 The left wing and nose seemed to hit at the same time.

 Aside from pulled stomach muscles caused by his seat belt holding him down in the impact, he has no injuries and wasn’t even given a sedative.